 Women’s Singles Event

-The current champion in the singles event is Iga Swiatek who beat Aryna Sabalenka 6-2, 6-2 in the 2022 singles final.
+The current champion in the singles event is Iga Swiatek who beat Aryna Sabalenka 6-3, 6-4 in the 2023 singles final (see match highlights from the final below).

 Martina Navratilova currently holds the record for most singles titles in Stuttgart with six titles to her name, followed by Martina Hingis and Tracy Austin with four titles each.

-Below is a list of past winners and runner ups in the singles event from 2012 to 2022.
+Below is a list of past winners and runner-ups in the singles event from 2012 to 2023.
 For a full list, check the official WTA Tour website.

 Year | Winner | Runner Up | Score in Final |